-Morden, Manitoba is a recreation and agricultural destination located in the southern regions of Manitoba, Canada in the Pembina Valley.
-The community is one of the more natural, greener communities in the region decorated with trees, flowers and waterways like Deadhorse Creek and Lake Minnewasta.
+Morden, Manitoba, Canada is located in the southern regions of Manitoba, Canada in the Pembina Valley.
+The community is one of the more natural, greener communities in the region decorated with trees, flowers and waterways like Deadhorse Creek and Lake Minnewasta